Natural gas leaks can cause fires and explosions inside a building.

 A disaster that disrupts all or part of the City's water and/or sewer lines could affect the way you deal with human waste.

-- If there is no water in your toilet, but the sewer lines are intact, pour 3-5 gallons of water into the toilet bowl to flush.
+If there is no water in your toilet, but the sewer lines are intact, pour 3 to 5 gallons of water into the toilet bowl to flush.
 You may use seawater, bath, laundry or pool water.

 If you suspect damage to your home's water lines, do NOT flush the toilet.
 Turn off water at the house so contaminated water does not enter your water system.